Frequently Asked Questions

 You most likely require specific course credits at a senior level and the results of a portfolio assessment would not likely provide you with the credits you require.
 A program advisor can help you with this decision.

+Apply to the program and request the evaluation of your transcripts.
 Have an official copy of your transcript forwarded from your college to the Registrar's Office at Athabasca University.
 AU's Admissions Unit will determine your admissibility and indicate the amount of transfer credit that you will receive.You may also qualify to earn additional credits through prior learning assessment once you are enrolled in your program.

 The informal learning that you bring forward in your PLAR portfolio must relate to your program of study.
-Additionally, you must not have already received credit for similar learning in courses taken at AU or transferred in to AU from other institutions.
+Additionally, you must not have already received credit for similar learning in courses taken at AU or transferred to AU from other institutions.
 CLA staff can help you make this determination.

 The maximum number of PLAR credits available to you depends on your program.
 (If a program is not listed, PLAR credits are not available.)